Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 But, ain’t no Nobel Prize for surviving poverty.

-[i] think about “it” and how “it” and its “it-ness” affects me,
+“it” and how “it” and its “it-ness” can change the hue of my fabric,

-signifying the somethingness of our lives.
+signifying the stone cold somethingness of our lives.

-But, my edited, cut and paste, language and
+enough to record in bound leaves.
+But, my edited, cut and paste, language

-after-thought issues illuminate me as an invisible poet
+and after-thought issues illuminate me as an invisible poet

 with an imaginary audience.